 LNAT – A Free Guide to the LNAT Test

-The LNAT is a compulsory exam for those applying to study law degrees at certain universities.
+The LNAT test is a compulsory exam for those applying to study an LLB at certain universities.

 If your chosen university requires you to sit the Law National Aptitude Test (LNAT) as part of the application process, this page is a must read.

 The page covers what the LNAT test involves, along with guidance on booking and sitting the test and a comprehensive list of LNAT universities.

 Here is your ultimate guide!

 Book one of our online LNAT Workshops

 Or if you’d rather go at your own pace, why not book the online version of our LNAT Workshop: the Online LNAT Course?

 You can also use our 100% free LNAT Practice Questions simulator, to test your LNAT abilities on a realistic platform.

 What is the LNAT Test?

 The LNAT (the Law National Aptitude test) helps a handful of universities (listed below) to shortlist candidates for their undergraduate law degree programmes.

 It is an online test which is not designed to test legal knowledge.

 Instead, it assesses your general comprehension and reasoning skills, both of which are vital for the study and practice of law.